vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 ## Friday April 23

-In the morning, I went to Walgreens to buy toiletries.
-I enteered the store around 9:33 AM and finished checkout at 9:36 AM.
+In the morning, I went to the Walgreens at Gilman Street to buy toiletries.
+I entered the store around 9:33 AM and finished checkout at 9:36 AM.
 I wore a KN95 mask while in the store and on the way back.

 ## Saturday April 24